Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina writes that this recital was given to students of the Conservatory in the morning.
-Satina indicates that only Rachmaninoff and Scriabin works were in the program, which itself raises a question: up to this point, in recitals Rachmaninoff was either exclusively playing his own works, or those of Scriabin.
+Notes: Satina wrote that this recital was given to students of the Conservatory in the morning.
+She indicated that only Rachmaninoff and Scriabin works were on the program, which itself is of interest, as up to this point in his current tours Rachmaninoff was either exclusively playing his own works, or those of Scriabin, in recitals.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 12 1915 (Julian calendar)